termit-uanic/terraform-deploy-jenkins/README.md

 ## Key pair
 You should be set in `variables.tf` name of ssh key from EC2

+## Jenkins user name and passwd
+You should be change in `variables.tf` Jenkins user name and password

 ## local run jenkins
+It's **only for local** test Docker image
 ```
 docker run -d \
     --restart=always \